jinhuang/melody-join/README.md

 Melody-Join
 ===========
-The Hadoop based implementation of Melody-Join algorithm presented in the paper [Jin Huang, Rui Zhang, Rajkumar Buyya, and Jian Chen, "<span style="font-variant: small-caps">Melody-Join</span>: Efficient Earth Mover's Distance Similarity Join Using MapReduce", ICDE2014.] (http://people.eng.unimelb.edu.au/huangj1/resources/icde2014_melody.pdf )
+The Hadoop based implementation of Melody-Join algorithm presented in the paper [Jin Huang, Rui Zhang, Rajkumar Buyya, and Jian Chen, "Melody-Join: Efficient Earth Mover's Distance Similarity Join Using MapReduce", ICDE2014.] (http://people.eng.unimelb.edu.au/huangj1/resources/icde2014_melody.pdf )

 What It Does
 ----